syndesisio/syndesis-quickstarts/db-2-api-connector/APIConnector.md

 ![Create API Client Review](img/3-review-actions.png) *Figure 3.
 Review RESTful Actions*

-Then upload the todo-icon.png from the quickstart directory and change the url from `https` to `http`, this because our certificated a selfsignedm and we want to avoid issues with that.
+Then upload the todo-icon.png from the quickstart directory and change the url from `https` to `http`, this because our certificated a selfsigned and we want to avoid issues with that.

 ![Create API Client Edit](img/4-edit-icon-url.png) *Figure 4.
 Edit Icon and URL*